 Her other books include White Heat: The Friendship of Emily Dickinson and Thomas Wentworth Higginson, a finalist for the National Book Critics Circle award, a winner of the Washington Arts Club National Award for arts writing, and also a New York Times "Notable Book" (2008); it was also named best nonfiction of 2008 in The Washington Post, The Christian Science Monitor, The Economist, among many other publications.
 She is also the author of Genêt: A Biography of Janet Flanner; Sister Brother Gertrude and Leo Stein; and Hawthorne: A Life, which received the Ambassador Award for the Best Biography of 2003.
 She is the editor of The Selected Poetry of John Greenleaf Whittier for the Library of America's American Poets Project and the anthology, Nineteenth-Century American Writers on Writing.

-Formerly Distinguished Writer-in-Residence and Executive Director of the Leon Levy Center for Biography at The Graduate School, CUNY, Brenda Wineapple has taught at Sarah Lawrence College, in the MFA program at Johns Hopkins University, at New York University, and at Union College as Doris Zemurray Stone Professor of Modern Literary and Historical Studies.
+Formerly Distinguished Writer-in-Residence and Director of the Leon Levy Center for Biography at The Graduate School, CUNY, Brenda Wineapple has taught at Sarah Lawrence College, in the MFA program at Johns Hopkins University, at New York University, and at Union College as Doris Zemurray Stone Professor of Modern Literary and Historical Studies.
 She now teaches in the MFA programs at The New School and Columbia University's School of the Arts.
 She lives in New York City with her husband the composer Michael Dellaira.

 Selected Recent Essays and Reviews